A-M-French/2018-samples/README.md

 # 2018-samples
-Work samles for public viewing
+Work samples for public viewing

-This is my first GitHub edit.
-2018-07-13.
+Herein are Excel files that anyone is welcome to view.
+They are meant to showcase my spreadsheet abilities.

-And here is a second line for it.
+I am BRAND NEW to GitHub.
+Please contact me via E-Mail or LinkedIn inMail with any questions.
+Thank you.